aKuad/mozjpeg-webui/README.md

 ### Why annotation necessary?

-In fast api, data type cheking work with type annotation.
+In fast api, data type cheking works with type annotation.

-An api `/api/jpegs-opt`, requires file input (can be multiple).
+An api `/api/jpegs-opt` requires file input (can be multiple).
 And type checking supplied by FastAPI.

 ```py